wavefrontHQ/wavefront-operator-for-kubernetes/README.md

 ##### Note on Configuration Precedence

-If you include a redundant configuration of a proxy arg in both the dedicated Custom Resource field and via the command line argument input in `dataExport.wavefrontProxy.args`, the dedicated Custom Resource field will take precedence.
+All wavefront proxy configuration options should be available via explict fields in the custom resource.
+That is our recommendation.
+However, it is also possible to specify options as proxy command line parameters in the `dataExport.wavefrontProxy.args` field.
+If both are used, the operator will allow it at this time, but the custom resource field will take precidence.

 For example, if you specify `--histogramDistListenerPorts 40123` in `dataExport.wavefrontProxy.args` and `dataExport.wavefrontProxy.histogram.port: 40000`,